Unfortunately, we are not available in your area!

 While you might be able to bet sensibly and play the odds, at the end of the day you don't choose the cards you're dealt or where the ball lands.
 However, Blackjack definitely gives you more control of how the game plays out than in Roulette.
 Whether that's a good thing or not is for you to decide.

-Unlike Poker or other more social games, both Blackjack and Roulette are played against the house, which arguably puts more of the control in your hands as there is no danger of your opponent having more skill at the game than you.
+Both Blackjack and Roulette are played against the house, which arguably puts more of the control in your hands as there is no danger of your opponent having more skill at the game than you.
 However, this also means the outcomes are much more random and are reliant on the “luck of the draw”.

 However, while Blackjack gives you more control over your winnings, most players tend to peak at a certain point where their ability to play strategically hits a brick wall - they win frequently but less, and it's difficult to make further progress.
 It could be said that Roulette is the opposite of this, but is it just random chance?